sajidgul/sajidgul/README.md

 - 📚 Currently, I'm immersed in the world of Full-stack development, with a focus on **Laravel + Vue** & **AWS**.

-- 🤝 I'm open to collaboration with fellow developers on exciting projects involving **Laravel, Vue.js**, and more.
+- 🤝 I'm open to collaborating with fellow developers on exciting projects involving **Laravel, Vue.js**, and more.

 - 📫 If you'd like to get in touch, you can reach me at **sajidkp028@gmail.com**
 </p>